wthrblx/boba/README.md

 print(validatedData.cooldown)
 ````

-> [!NOTE]
-> Boba errors are a developing story and will further improve overtime!

 Congrats!
 You've learned all of what Boba offers.

 You can read the documentation (SOON) for all the other trinkets that